mfinelli/arch-install/ubuntu/roles/base/README.md

 ## ufw

-Installs and enables [ufw](https://launchpad.net/ufw) that denies all incoming traffic and allows all outgoing traffic.
+Installs and enables [ufw](https://launchpad.net/ufw) that denies all incoming traffic (except port `22` from the local network) and allows all outgoing traffic.
 Other roles can expand on these defaults as necessary (e.g., `tailscale`).